openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 ASIC Synthesis
 ^^^^^^^^^^^^^^

-ASIC synthesis is supported for CV32E40P.
+ASIC synthesis is supported for |corev|.
 The whole design is completely synchronous and uses positive-edge triggered flip-flops, except for the register file, which can be implemented either with latches or with flip-flops.
 See :ref:`register-file` for more details.
 The